Events and alarms

 5. To sort the content of the alarm list, click the title of the column.

 If your alarm handling views contain map content, you can also filter the alarm list by right-clicking an element (camera, event server, or similar) on the map, then selecting Show alarms.
-This will make the alarm list show only alarms from the selected element.
+This makes the alarm list show only alarms from the selected element.

 Responding to alarms